The CCAT Test – Everything You Need to Know in 2022

 These skills will come in handy if you are applying for a client-facing role and must communicate with people successfully daily.

 Industries such as advertising, marketing and sales might require higher communication marks than other industries, so please consider this when prepping for your exam.

 This section of the test might seem the most random, however, employers do have good reasons for requiring it.

 Spatial reasoning helps a company understand your ability to problem solve, think critically and analyze patterns, amongst other things.
 It will also show them how well you identify icons and shapes.

 If you want 12-month access to all the practice resources for this test, our partner TestPrep-Online.com offers a Family Membership.

 Family Membership gives you access to all the TestPrep-Online resources for the next 12 months.
 You will also get two separate accounts, which can be very helpful if you have two children preparing for their tests.

-1. Which of the figures below comes next in the sequence of figures shown above?
+1. Which of the figures above comes next in the sequence of figures shown above?

 These types of questions might take some getting used to, however, the practice tests should help you with this and wire your brain to see the patterns emerging.